cored/go-web-srapper/README.md

 1. Clone this repository
 2. Navigate to the project directory
 3. Run `go test ./...` to execute the tests
-4. Run `go run cmd/scraper/main.go` to start the scraper
+4. Run `go run main.go` to start the scraper

 ## 📝 Notes and Observations